Cinema of Argentina: 1960s and 1970s

-The trend towards Ciné Vérité so evident in France in the early 1970s found an Argentine exponent in stage director Sergio Renán.
+The trend towards Cinéma vérité so evident in France in the early 1970s found an Argentine exponent in stage director Sergio Renán.
 His 1974 crime drama La tregua ("The Truce"), his first foray into film, was nominated for an Oscar.
 The same year, Osvaldo Bayer cooperated with the Province of Santa Cruz to make La patagonia rebelde as an homage to a violently quelled 1922 sheephands' strike.

-Nostalgia was captured by Leopoldo Torre Nilsson, whose reworking of Argentine literary classics like The Hand in the Trap (1961), Martin Fierro (1968), The Seven Lunatics (1973) and Painted Lips (1974) earned him a cult following.
-Similar in atmosphere, Jose Martinez Suarez's moody Los muchachos de antes no usaban arsenico ("Older Men Don't Need Arsenic", 1975) takes a turn at murder worthy of Alfred Hitchcock.
+Nostalgia was captured by Leopoldo Torre Nilsson, whose reworking of Argentine literary classics like The Hand in the Trap (1961), Martin Fierro (1968), The Seven Madmen (1973) and Heartbreak Tango (1974) earned him a cult following.
+Similar in atmosphere, Jose Martinez Suarez's moody Los muchachos de antes no usaban arsenico ("Older Men Don't Need Arsenic", 1975) takes a turn at murder.
 It was memorable as Mario Soffici's last role.

 "During the early 1970's, Argentina came apart.
 Government repression was met by insurrections and terrorism.
 Solanas and Getino contributed by filming two documentary interviews with the exiled Peron.
 They also founded a magazine, Cine y liberacion.
 Getino directed El Familiar (1972), an allegorical fiction feature on the destiny of Latin America.
 Other film makers continued to make Peronist films, and ultra-left groups such as Cine de Base emerged."

 "In 1976, this period of militant documentary and cinematic innovation was violently ruptured by the murder/disappearance of three documentary filmmakers by the Argentine military: Gleyzer, Pablo Szir and Enrique Juarez."

 Heavily censored from 1975 until about 1980, Argentine film-makers generally limited themselves to light-hearted subjects.
 Among the productions during that era was Héctor Olivera's adaptation of Roberto Cossa's play, La nona (Grandma, 1979).
 The dark comedy became a reference to the foreign debt interest payments that later saddled the Argentine economy.
 One director who, even as a supporter of the military regime, delved into middle-class neuroses with frankness was Fernando Siro, an inventive film-maker seemingly insensitive to many of his colleagues' tribulations, many of whom were forced to leave during the dictatorship.
 Though his attitudes distanced him from his peers and public, his 1981 tragedy Venido a menos ("Dilapidated") continues to be influential.